EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Serialisation

-The gRPC client uses `ReadOnlyMemory<byte>` instead of byte array to make the events processing more efficient.
-To support that, you need to modify your deserialisation logic slightly:
+The gRPC client uses `ReadOnlyMemory<byte>` instead of byte array to make event processing more efficient.
+To support that, you will need to modify your deserialisation logic slightly:

 ```csharp{4-5}
   object Deserialize(this ResolvedEvent resolvedEvent)